Arrow's Impossibility Theorem as a Generalisation of Condorcet's Paradox: Framework

 \subsection{Weak Orders and Preference Cycles}

 The key generalising step of this paper is the use of ternary data to represent weak preferences, i.e., for alternatives $x$ and $y$ using 0 to represent $x \prec y$, 1 for $y \prec x$ and a third value $\indiff$ for indifference: $x \sim y$.
 After taking this step, several of D'Antoni's definitions~\cite{dantoni} immediately generalise.
 However, we simplify some of their notation, as the original notation is more suited to D'Antoni's development of an algorithm for finding profiles that cause preference cycles, a topic we do not address in this paper.
-We begin by defining \textit{preference relations} as ternary-valued tuples on a set of alternatives.

 \parsplit